 Point Park University in Pittsburgh, PA, for example, hosts several week-long classes with enticing subject matter on their campus specifically geared to middle-school and high-school students.
 Offerings include an introduction to cartoon art, learning how to build “cool things” in an engineering class, applying math to woodworking and radio theater.
 Scholarships are available.

-Check with your local library
+Check with your local library about summer programs

 Many collect resources on summer programs.
 Most libraries will also have books with resources on teen summer activities, as well as community bulletin boards with fliers advertising local programs.